Join our volunteer team

 Community Service Workers:

 Important!
 Please allow enough time to serve the hours you need.
 Please do not contact us with emergency timelines to get hours or letters of verifications.
 It is your responsibility to plan accordingly.
-Please allow the appropriate time you need to complete your hours, and notify us with at least 3 business days to provide a letter of service.
+Please allow the appropriate time you need to complete your hours, and notify us with at least 3 business days time to provide a letter of service.

 We have a specific application for court hours.
 Look at our options and submit that application here.